Barrie-Jon Mather: Japan

-International rugby league
+International rugby

 Mather represented Great Britain between 1994 and 1996 making 3 appearances.
 He was also selected for England for the 1995 World Cup where he made 3(2?) appearances including playing in the opening game against Australia.

-International rugby union

 Despite struggling for form with his club Sale, Mather was a surprise call into Clive Woodward's England team to face Wales in a Grand Slam decider on 11 April 1999 at Wembley Stadium.
 In doing so, he became the first player to represent England at rugby union after having also already played rugby league internationally.
 England looked to have the game and the Grand Slam won, but a sensational individual effort from Scott Gibbs sent England crashing to a 32–31 defeat and the Five Nations Championship went to Scotland.
 Mather did not play again for England.

-Coaching
+Coaching and management

 Following his retirement after a 12 months spell in Japan, Mather was appointed coach of Blackpool RFC in the North Lancs One, following this he became Head Coach at Heaton Moor Rugby.
 In 2006 Mather was appointed Academy Coach at Guinness Premiership side London Irish.

-Management

 On 11 June 2009 it was announced Mather would become the RFLs Head of Player Development on 1 July 2009.
 As part of his role he was also the England team manager.
 In January 2014 it was announced Mather would become the General Manager, Football of the NSWRL based in Australia, starting in February 2014.
 He was made redundant from the role in October 2020.

+On 17 December 2023 it was announced that he would take charge of Fiji following their successful run in the RWC 2023.

+In August 2025 Mather was appointed Director of Performance of the New South Wales Waratahs in the Super Rugby, replacing Simon Raiwalui.